Reduced instruction set computer: Berkeley RISC and Stanford MIPS

 Since 2010, a new open standard instruction set architecture (ISA), Berkeley RISC-V, has been under development at the University of California, Berkeley, for research purposes and as a free alternative to proprietary ISAs.
 As of 2014, version 2 of the user space ISA is fixed.
 The ISA is designed to be extensible from a barebones core sufficient for a small embedded processor to supercomputer and cloud computing use with standard and chip designer–defined extensions and coprocessors.
 It has been tested in silicon design with the ROCKET SoC, which is also available as an open-source processor generator in the CHISEL language.

 Commercial breakout

 In the early 1980s, significant uncertainties surrounded the RISC concept.
 One concern involved the use of memory; a single instruction from a traditional processor like the Motorola 68k may be written out as perhaps a half dozen of the simpler RISC instructions.
-In theory, this could slow the system down as it spent more time fetching instructions from memory.
+In theory, this could slow the system down as it spends more time fetching instructions from memory.
 But by the mid-1980s, the concepts had matured enough to be seen as commercially viable.